-We will begin accepting Thrift Donations starting this Friday, May 15th from 12:30pm to 4:30pm.
-We will ONLY be taking donations weekly on Fridays until further notice.
-Please review and follow these instructions: 1.
-Please bring donations to the back of the building and put them directly into the back storage shed.
+1. Until further notice, please bring donations to the back of the building and put them directly into the back storage shed.
 Please practice social distancing during this time.

 3. DO NOT bring clothing items that have stains, fading, pilling, holes, etc. Or other items that are broken, damaged, obsolete or missing pieces.
-PLEASE read and follow our donation guidelines: https://hometownrc.org/thriftdonations/ Also review the list of things we DO NOT accept for donations.
+PLEASE read and follow our donation guidelines.
+Also review the list of things we DO NOT accept for donations.
 We have very limited disposal space for items that are not fit to be sold.
-The Resource Center is not a community dumpster, so please be respectful and follow our guidelines.
+The Resource Center is not to be treated as a “community dumpster”, so please be respectful and follow our guidelines.
 There is no longer a pickup from a “poundage” company.
 We pay for our garbage to be hauled away just the same as everyone else.

 To further protect our staff and our Food Shelf clients, the Hometown Resource Center is implementing new procedures effective immediately: